-Retiring Abroad to an exotic location with a pleasant climate and friendly locals is a dream for many soon-to-be retirees.
-But to make this happen requires loads of commitment, research, tenacity, and patience.
-To help you with your research of suitable retirement destinations, I have compiled a list of attractive countries around the world that might be suitable for retirees from North America, in terms of climate, quality of life, affordability, and safety.
-Not all countries I have listed are equally affordable, livable, or safe, but they all have their own unique qualifications that make them attractive, and they all merit the attention of anyone interested in retiring overseas.
-I have selected several countries from each continent that I consider attractive destinations for North Americans.
-This first part of the series covers the Americas
+Retiring to an exotic location abroad with a pleasant climate and friendly locals is a dream for many soon-to-be retirees.
+But to make your plan happen requires plenty of commitment, research, tenacity, and patience.
+To help you search for suitable retirement destinations, we have compiled a list of attractive countries around the world that might be suitable for retirees from North America in terms of climate, quality of life, affordability, and safety.
+Not all listed countries are equally affordable, livable, or safe.
+Still, they all have their own unique qualifications that make them attractive.
+They all merit the attention of anyone interested in retiring overseas.
+We have selected several countries from each continent that seem desirable destinations for North Americans.

 Mexico and Central America